blackjackshellac/enpass_2_1password_ruby/README.md

 INFO 2020-11-16 14:49:05 -0500: Writing results to enpass_2_1password.csv
 ```

-The output from the script bin/enpass_2_1password.rb can be imported into
+The csv output, enpass_2_1password.csv, can be imported into
 1password.
 Fields must still be specified in 1password during the import
-process but it works pretty well.
+process but it works well.
 When testing I imported title, subtitle,
 note, Password, Username, E-mail, Url.
 I ignored a few like uuid, and
 Autofill Info.
 And created new labels for some of the others.